Building and Running C/C++/Fortran codes on HPC Systems

 Cmake Example

-We will use an example prepared by Thom Troy (ttroy50 on github) Copy cmake-example.tar.gz from /share/resources/tutorials/compilers
+We will use an example prepared by Thom Troy (ttroy50 on GitHub) Copy cmake-example.tar.gz from /share/resources/tutorials/compilers

-Extract the tarfile and cd to the directory it creates.
+Extract the tar-file and cd to the directory it creates.

 Make an installation directory.